-After returning to Windows, you should copy all the files you have used and created during your Stata session to your own diskette.
+After returning to Windows, you should copy all the files you have used and created during your Stata session to your own portable electronic storage device, such as a flash memory stick.
 These files will be found in the Stata working directory, which is usually C:\data on the computers in Dunning 350, and D:\courses on the computers in MC B111.
-There are two files you will want to be sure you have: the Stata log file 452tutorial6.log; and the Stata command log file 452tutorial6.txt.
-You will also want to take with you the Stata-format data set mroz.dta, as you will need it for Stata 10/11 Tutorial 7.
+There are three files you will want to be sure you have: the Stata log file 452tutorial8.log; the Stata command log file 452tutorial8.txt; and the Stata-format data set mroz.dta, as you will need it for Stata 12/13 Tutorial 9.
 Use the Windows copy command to copy any files you want to keep to your own portable electronic storage device (e.g., a flash memory stick).